 Explore Allerton Park & Retreat Center

 Step back in time with a short drive to Allerton.
-This modern day park and retreat center in Monticello was originally built as the private residence artist and philanthropist Robert Allerton.
+Artist and philanthropist Robert Allerton originally built this modern day park and retreat center in Monticello as his private residence.

 In the 1900s, this sprawling estate was referred to as “The Farms.”
 For much of his life, Allerton called this haven home.
 In 1946, it formally gifted the home, grounds and surrounding farmland to the University of Illinois.
 At the time, he stipulated that he wanted the land to “be used by the University as an education and research center, as a forest and wild-life and plant-life reserve, as an example of landscape gardening, and as a public park.”